Skip to main content

 How do I obtain my GED or HiSET certificate and transcript?

-The Regional Office of Education issues these documents in your county.
-A fee is required along with documentation that you have completed the Constitution module.
+In Illinois, the Regional Office of Education in your county issues these documents.
+A fee is required, along with proof that you have completed the Constitution module.

 Read more